 The following table projects the funded status of the Commonwealth's pension liabilities through fiscal 2018.
 The fiscal 2013 actuarial calculations reflect the assumptions contained in the January 1, 2013 actuarial valuation report.
 All projections are estimates and will vary based on actual investment returns and plan experience.
 The projections in this table assume that all assumptions will be realized exactly.
 The actuarially determined contribution for fiscal 2013 is the ARC identified in the January 1, 2013 actuarial valuation report.
 It is assumed to increase at the rate of 4% each year.
 Actuarial figures other than the actuarially determined contribution reflect January 1 estimates of the fiscal year shown.
 The actuarial value of assets is 99.4% of the market value of assets as of January 1, 2013.
-The actuarial value of assets for January 1, 2014 and beyond is assumed to equal the market value of assets.
+The actuarial value of assets on January 1, 2014 is 94.9% of the market value of assets.
+The actuarial value of assets on January 1, 2015, 2016, 2017 and 2018 is assumed to be 96%, 97%, 98% and 99% of the market value of assets, respectively.
 The actuarial value of assets is projected using the past history of PRIT Fund cash flows to estimate future cash flows.
 Net PRIT Fund cash flows are assumed to decrease by \$50 million per year after fiscal 2013.
 The actuarial liability is projected from January 1, 2013 to January 1, 2014 using standard methodology.
 Projections beyond January 1, 2014 reflect slightly decreasing percentage increases to reflect the impact of pension reform legislation enacted in 2011 as well as employee contribution increases as a percentage of pay.
 Funding schedule information is based on the funding schedule filed by the Secretary of Administration and Finance on January 14, 2014.
 For the purpose of projecting growth in Total Budgeted Operating Funds expenditures in future fiscal years, the compound annual growth rate of historical budget revenues (which is 4.42%) was applied to fiscal 2014 estimated Total Budgeted Operating Funds spending.
 This measure is also used in the Commonwealth's debt affordability analysis.
 This does not represent an official forecast of the growth in Total Budgeted Operating Funds expenditures by the Executive Office for Administration and Finance.
 Separate projections for the MSERS and MTRS are expected to be developed for future updates of the Information Statement.